 This 96.5-kilometer lake is situated along the Tennessee River and is the second largest lake in the state.
 Wheeler Lake is one of the best tourist destinations in the area, drawing around four million visitors annually.
 The best activities here are boating, fishing, and camping.

-The Neely Henry Lake is a 4,500-hectare lake formed by the dam of the same name.
-It has a shoreline of over 540 kilometers which offers places for swimming, bird watching and picnicking.
+The Neely Henry Lake is a 4,500-hectare lake formed by a dam of the same name.
+It has a shoreline of over 540 kilometers, offering places for swimming, bird watching, and picnicking.
 Fishing and boating activities are also popular in the area, especially for largemouth and spotted bass species.

 Conclusion – Do You Have to Have a License to Operate a Boat in Alabama?

 So, do you have to have a license to operate a boat in Alabama?

 It is important to know that Alabama is the only one that requires an actual license to operate a boat or other motorized vessels out of all the states.
 Their regulations might be more stringent, but it just means they are serious about the safety of the boaters using their beautiful and vast waterways.
 After all, Alabama is home to over 300 public ramps and about 132,000 miles of river and stream channels.

 Once you have acquired your Alabama boating license, be sure to check out the 23 public lakes situated around 20 counties throughout the state.
 It may just be one of the best experiences you can have in your lifetime.